 If you’re looking for a good storage idea for keeping your screws in order, then you’ve come to the right place.
-This article has 12 great ideas that you may consider for arranging a suitable solution for your storage dilemma.
+This article has 12 great screw storage ideas that you may consider for arranging a suitable solution for your storage dilemma.

-Wall-Mounted Organizer Bins
+1. Wall-Mounted Organizer Bins

-This idea makes sure that your tools are easily accessible to you, so that you don’t have to face any issues in the middle of a project because your screws are far away or you can’t find those specific ones.
+This idea makes sure that your tools are easily accessible to you so that you don’t have to face any issues in the middle of a project because your screws are far away or you can’t find those specific ones.
 Plus it’ll make your workspace look well kept and organized.

 This way you don’t have to worry about the lid (since somehow lids have the tendency to get lost when you’re in a hurry to close a container) or even knocking over the container and making a mess.
 You may easily find these split-top storage containers in online stores such as amazon.

-Military Surplus Boxes
+3. Military Surplus Boxes

 If you have so many screws in your workshop that the options mentioned above aren’t suitable for your needs, and you require something larger; perhaps consider getting this box for storage.
 Military surplus boxes provide a watertight seal; preventing your screws from rusting.

-Portable Hardware Organizer
+4. Portable Hardware Organizer

 They generally come with a wide, comfortable handle for good grip and multiple sections for you to keep different types of screws and nails properly organized.
 Many designs have the feature that lets you remove the small compartments inside which really comes in handy when you’re working on something.

-Plastic Drawer Hardware Storage Cabinet
+5. Plastic Drawer Hardware Storage Cabinet

 There is a lot of variety in the market, in regards to this.
 You can easily get one according to your needs and preference.
 If you don’t need a portable option and don’t mind the shelf space it may take, then this is a great idea to keep your small screw, nails, bolt, etc. properly sorted in.
 These are quite easy to find and cheap to purchase, with many different designs to choose from.